Tech & Engineering

 Technical Achievements of the Mercedes M177 Biturbo V8

-The Mercedes-AMG M177 is a 4.0-litre twin-turbocharged V8 that powers some of the most capable AMG road cars ever built — from the 350 kW C 63 S to the 470 kW GT Black Series.
+The Mercedes-AMG M177 is a 4.0-litre twin-turbocharged V8 that powers some of the most capable AMG road cars ever built.
+The engine family's official output range runs from 340 kW at the lower end to 537 kW in the AMG GT Black Series' M178 variant.
 What makes it more than just a powerful engine is the density of genuinely sophisticated engineering packed into a single unit.
-From cylinder wall coatings measured in microns to a combustion architecture borrowed from motorsport thinking, the M177 earns its reputation through specifics.
+From cylinder wall coatings measured in microns to a 48V mild-hybrid system integrated directly into the drivetrain, the M177 earns its reputation through specifics.
 Here is a detailed breakdown of the technical decisions that define it.

 Hot Inside V Turbocharger Placement

 One of the M177's most consequential design choices is where the twin turbochargers sit: inside the V of the cylinder banks, rather than mounted externally as in most turbocharged engines.
-This "hot inside V" configuration is the same layout used in AMG's Formula 1-derived thinking and shapes nearly every performance characteristic of the engine.
+This hot-inside-V configuration shapes nearly every performance characteristic of the engine.

 Reduced turbo lag.
 The exhaust gases travel a shorter distance from the combustion chambers to the turbine wheels, which means boost builds faster.
 The result is a throttle response that feels closer to a naturally aspirated engine than most forced-induction units.